informatter/lookup/README.md

 ## TODO
+- Turn in to cache?
-- Improve resize logic
+- API?
+- CLI client?
 - How does it handle concurrency?
-- Turn in to cache?
 - Make a Go version